ayushsarode/ayushsarode/readme.md

 # Hey, I'm Ayush
 <ul>
-- I'm currently learning NextJs and Golang<br>
+- I'm currently learning Golang and Cloud Technologies<br>
 - Delving into Java for mastering data structures and algorithms. <br>
 - Actively sharing my knowledge and progress with the community.
 </ul>